-We make sure that unauthorized people do not see or change your records.
+We make sure that unauthorized people do not find or change your records.

-In most situations, we do not give your PHI to anyone who is not providing your care or paying for your care.
+Except for the cases noted below, we do not give your PHI to anyone who is not providing your care or paying for your care.
 If we do, we are required to get written permission from you first.
 Written permission can be given by you or by someone who has the legal power to make decisions for you.